BSidesVienna/bsidesvienna.github.io/02_cfp.md

 # Submission

-To apply, please provide the details of your talk proposal and contact info at TODO.
+To apply, please provide the details of your talk proposal and contact info at [https://cfp.bsidesvienna.at](https://cfp.bsidesvienna.at).

-CFP will close on 2026/xx/xx.
-TODO

 # Sponsoring